 Health and safety is a priority in our schools and the TDSB is taking action to slow the spread of COVID-19 and keep schools safe for staff and students.

-The Province of Ontario has shared their preliminary guidance for the upcoming school year: COVID-19: Health, safety and operational guidance for schools (2021-2022).
-The TDSB will continue to work with Toronto Public Health and with employee groups to develop specific operational plans for TDSB – details that provide more information on how our schools and administrative centres will create and maintain health and safety measures and procedures that need to be in place when school resumes in September.
+The Province of Ontario has shared their preliminary guidance for the 2021-2022 school year: COVID-19: Health, safety and operational guidance for schools (2021-2022).
+The TDSB continues to work with Toronto Public Health and with employee groups to develop specific operational plans for TDSB – details that provide more information on how our schools and administrative centres will create and maintain health and safety measures and procedures.

 Some of the health and safety measures in place for 2021-22 include: